awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 **To create an Athena table for Amazon VPC flow logs**

-1. Enter a DDL statement like the following into the Athena console query editor, following the guidelines in the [Common Consideratons](#vpc-flow-logs-common-considerations) section\.
+1. Enter a DDL statement like the following into the Athena console query editor, following the guidelines in the [Common Considerations](#vpc-flow-logs-common-considerations) section\.
 The sample statement creates a table that has the columns for Amazon VPC flow logs versions 2 through 5 as documented in [Flow Log Records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records)\.
 If you use a different set of columns or order of columns, modify the statement accordingly\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS `vpc_flow_logs` (